microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 10. Select the **Set module twin's desired properties** checkbox

-11. Copy the following into the twin's desired properties textarea:
+11. Copy the following into the twin's desired properties text area:

 ```
 {